 - 8 large eggs

-- 8 ounces (2 cups) cheddar cheese, shredded, divided (I recommend sharp cheddar cheese)
+- 8 ounces (2 cups) shredded cheddar cheese divided

 - Preheat oven to 450ºF.
 Spray baking dish with cooking spray or grease with butter or cooking oil.

-- Add tater tots to the bottom of the baking dish.
-Bake tater tots for 10 minutes.
-Prepare the egg mixture while the tater tots are baking.
+- Arrange tater tots in a single layer in the bottom of the baking dish.
+Place dish of tots the preheated oven and bake for 10 minutes.
+Meanwhile, prepare the egg mixture.

-- In a medium mixing bowl, mix together eggs, 1 cup of cheddar cheese, milk, bell pepper, diced onions, and seasoning.
+- In a medium mixing bowl, whisk to combine together eggs, 1 cup cheddar cheese, milk, bell pepper, diced onions, and seasoning.
 Set aside.

-- After tater tots have baked, remove the casserole dish from the oven.
-Use a flat bottomed glass, or a metal or rubber spatula to flatten the tater tots to form a crust.
-Return the baking dish to the oven for 10 more minutes, until the tater tot crust is golden and slightly crisp.
-Remove the baking dish from the oven and turn the oven temperature down to 400º.
+- After 10 minutes, remove the casserole dish from the oven.
+Using a flat bottomed glass or a spatula, flatten the tater tots to form a bottom crust in the baking dish.
+Return the baking dish to the oven for another 10 minutes, until the tater tot crust is golden and slightly crisp.
+Remove the dish from the oven and turn the oven temperature down to 400ºF.

-- Pour the egg mixture over the tater tots crust.
-Add diced ham.
-Then top with the last 1 cup of cheddar cheese.
+- Pour the egg mixture evenly over the tater tot crust, then sprinkle in the cooked ham.
+Top the casserole with the remaining 1 cup of shredded cheese.